someengineering/resoto.com/docs/concepts/jobs/index.md

 ## Job Actions

-The heart of automation in Resoto lies in the [command-line interface (CLI)](../../reference/cli/index.md), which performs server-side actions.
+Job actions are command lines executed by the [command-line interface (CLI)](../../reference/cli/index.md).

 Resoto commands can be categorized into the following types: